videojs/video.js/docs/guides/audio-tracks.md

 # Audio Tracks

-Audio Tracks are a function of HTML5 video for providing time triggered text to the viewer.
+Audio Tracks are a function of HTML5 video for providing alternative audio track selections to the user, so that a track other than the main track can be played.
 Video.js makes audio tracks work across all browsers.
 There are currently five types of tracks:

 - **Alternative**: alternative audio for the main video track
 - **Descriptions**: descriptions of what is happening in the video track